-During said fight, Colonel Quaritch's gunship takes fatal damage, and an explosion causes his shoulder to catch on fire.
+During the final battle, Colonel Quaritch's gunship takes fatal damage, and an explosion causes his shoulder to catch on fire.
 He runs into the cargo compartment, jumps into an AMP suit, closes the canopy, and then he puts his shoulder out.
-Yes, he did all of this WHILE HE WAS ON FIRE.
+Yes, he did all of this while on fire.

 Prior to the final battle, Jake needs a way to get the Na'vi to trust him again.
-Remembering a story Neytiri told him, he goes out, finds a Leonopteryx (an alien dragon-pterosaur), and decides to claim it as his Epic Mount.
+Remembering a story Neytiri told him, he goes out, finds a Leonopteryx, and decides to claim it as his Epic Mount.
 The awesome part?
-This thing nearly ate him and his smaller dragon the last time they met, and he's attempting to leap onto its back based on a behavioral hypothesis he just pulled out of his ass.
-He is Indy Ploying his way onto a dragon big enough to pick up a helicopter and throw it.
+This thing nearly ate him the last time they met, and he's attempting to leap onto its back based on a behavioral hypothesis he just thought up.
+In other words, he's Indy Ploying his way onto a creature big enough to toss helicoptors around like ragdolls.
 And it works.
 The look on the Na'vis' faces when he flies in on it is priceless.

 The Sky People have sent us a message...That they can take whatever they want, and no one can stop them.
 Well we will send them a message.
 You ride out as fast as the wind can carry you...
 You tell the other clans to come.
 You tell them Toruk Makto calls to them!
 You fly now, with me!
 My brothers!
 Sisters!
 And we will show the Sky People...
 That they cannot take whatever they want!
 And that this... this is our land!

-A subtle one, but the sight of Norm hustling into battle...
-Remember, this guy is a wimpy scientist.
+A subtle one, but the sight of Norm hustling into battle.
+Remember, this guy's just a normal scientist.
 He can keep up in a war because he has an Avatar, but it just died and kicked him back into his real body.
 So what does he do?
-He grabs a rifle and a gas mask and jumps back in.
-If that's not Bad Ass Normal, the term doesn't exist.
+He grabs a rifle and a gas mask, then rejoins the fray.

-Towards the climax of the film, he commandeers an enormous mining machine with a spinning blade on a crane at the front of it, drives it up to the command centre, flips Selfrdige the bird and then uses the aformentioned spinning blade to trash the command centre, sending Selfridge and everyone running for cover.
-While this has been happening, the rest of the Avatar Project staff have stormed the link room and linked to their Avatars, with which they then overrun the command centre and hold Selfridge and his staff.
+Towards the climax of the film, he commandeers an enormous mining machine with a spinning blade on a crane at the front of it, drives it up to the command centre, flips off Selfridge, and uses the blade to trash the command centre, sending Selfridge and everyone running for cover.
+While this was happening, the rest of the Avatar Project staff quickly stormed the link room and linked to their Avatars, then took the command centre and captured Selfridge and his staff.

 Lost, at night, alone on Pandora, and surrounded by snarling panther like creatures.
 Jake has one thing to say to the beasts circling just out of reach: "I don't have all goddamn night."

-Trudy at the destruction of Hometree can also double as a Crowning Moment of Heartwarming.
-At first it seems like we're going to see her become a villain, as her thumb hovers over the firing mechanism.
+Trudy ditching the destruction of Hometree.
+At first it seems like she's about to pull a Face-Heel Turn as her thumb hovers over the firing mechanism.
 And then...

-Neytiri killing Quaritch with two arrows straight through the chest, plus Quaritch's expression there is just hilarious.
+Neytiri killing Quaritch with two arrows straight through the chest.

-Jake landing on toruk at the tree of souls
+Jake landing on Toruk at the Tree of Souls, much to the clan's surprise.

-Trudy.
-Just Trudy.
-In the final battle, she comes riding in on a wave of glory—raining bullets on the Dragon gunship just as it was about to shoot down Jake—and pulls dramatically around to face Quaritch.
+In the final battle, Trudy comes flying in for a Big Damn Heroes moment—raining bullets on the Dragon gunship just as it was about to shoot down Jake—and pulls dramatically around to face Quaritch.
 She then says in the driest, most ironic deadpan ever, "Oops."